LookingForOwls/red-evenbetter/README.md

 ## Introduction

-This is a quick fork of https://gitlab.com/stormgit/red-better which is a fork of https://github.com/MattRob1nson/REDBetter/ to resolve some issues and make a few minor changes.
+This is a quick fork of https://gitlab.com/stormgit/red-better to resolve some issues and make a few minor changes.

+The source of both forks is https://github.com/iw00t/REDBetter

 * Now works with Python 3.9+
 * Configs stored in `.redactedbetter` folder in code directory instead of `~/`